VLPatton/frcpal.nvim/README.md

 # FRC Command Palette for NeoVim
 ## frcpal.nvim
 This is a plugin I wrote for myself because I dislike using VS Code for everything in FRC.
+Please fork if you have a feature request that you would like to implement.

 ## Usage
 Install through `packer.nvim`: